ChaseLean/26-Deepface/README.md

-# Face Recognition With Deepface and FaceNet512
+# Face Recognition With Deepface

 Face recognition is considered a mature technology and modern face recognition systems are highly accurate.